Why? Health, Environment and Heart

 3. Rice Milk

-4. Almond Milk (it does take a LOT of water to produce almond milk so if you want to be super environmentally friendly, focus on flax, soy, coconut, and rice milks)
+4. Almond Milk (it does take a LOT of water to produce almond milk so if you want to be super environmentally friendly, you may want to avoid this one.
+If the choice, like at Starbucks, is actual dairy or almond milk, obviously, almond milk is the clear winner both for health and environment, though)

 5. Hemp Milk - less creamy for those who don't like a "rich" taste.